Falun Gong: Dharma-ending period

-Li situates his teaching of Falun Gong amidst the "Dharma-ending period" (Mo Fa, 末法), described in Buddhist scriptures as an age of moral decline when the teachings of Buddhism would need to be rectified.
-The current era is described in Falun Gong's teachings as the "Fa rectification" period (zhengfa, which might also be translated as "to correct the dharma"), a time of cosmic transition and renewal.
+Penny noted that Li taught that we are currently living in the "last days of Last Havoc", a period marking the final stage of evolution of the universe.
+The current era is also described in Falun Gong's teachings as the "Fa rectification" period (zhengfa, which might also be translated as "to correct the dharma"), a time of cosmic transition and renewal.
 The process of Fa rectification is necessitated by the moral decline and degeneration of life in the universe, and in the post-1999 context, the persecution of Falun Gong by the Chinese government has come to be viewed as a tangible symptom of this moral decay.
 Through the process of the Fa rectification, life will be reordered according to the moral and spiritual quality of each, with good people being saved and ascending to higher spiritual planes, and bad ones being eliminated or cast down.
 In this paradigm, Li assumes the role of rectifying the Dharma by disseminating through his moral teachings.

+According to scholar Helen Farley, Li often makes references to the "Dharma-ending period" of "the apocalypse" or the "end times" and taught that contemporary civilisation will be "annihilated" because people today had failed to maintain moral standards.
+Farley notes that Li promised salvation to those who embraced Falun Dafa and particularly blames science for contributing to the decline of morality in contemporary society by spreading what he considers a "faulty understanding of humanity, nature, and matter".

+French sociologist Palmer notes that a dominant theme of Li's writings are about the forces that bring about an apocalyptic event or the "end of the Dharma" (Mo Fa, 末法), which is marked by "unprecedented moral degeneration".
+Li teaches that today's society has entered this period of moral decline, in which humanity's deviation from moral principles have contributed to its decline and is associated with destructive transformations that occur at the end of the cosmic cycle.
+Racial mixing, homosexuality, modern science, and feminism are viewed by Li as aspects of moral decline.